Farid Abboud

 Farid Abboud (فريد عبود, born 1951) is a Lebanese diplomat who served as Lebanese Ambassador to China from June 2013 to December 2017.
-Before becoming ambassador to China, he was the ambassador of Tunisia from July 2007 to June 2013 and the ambassador to the United States from March 1999 until July 2007.
+Before becoming ambassador to China, he was the ambassador to Tunisia from July 2007 to June 2013 and the ambassador to the United States from March 1999 until July 2007.

 Education

-Abboud holds a Diploma of Higher Studies in Political Sciences from the Université Saint-Joseph in Beirut and a Ph.D. in history from the University of California, Los Angeles.
+Abboud holds a Diploma of Higher Studies in Political Sciences from the Université Saint-Joseph in Beirut and a PhD in history from the University of California, Los Angeles.

 Career

 Abboud began his diplomatic career in the Ministry of Foreign Affairs in Beirut in 1974.
-From 1973 to 1977 he was assistant professor of political science at the Université Saint-Joseph in Beirut.
+From 1973 to 1977, he was assistant professor of political science at the Université Saint-Joseph in Beirut.
 From 1990 to 1995, Farid was the Consul General in Los Angeles.
 Starting in 1995, he became the assistant director-general of the Department of Political Affairs in the Ministry of Foreign Affairs.
 He served also in the embassies of Moscow, London, and Rome.